Things You're Just Supposed to Know

 (Baham, The Unauthorized Story of Walt Disney's Haunted Mansion [Theme Park Press; 2016] 63-64.)

-The eerie raven first appears in a Ken Anderson concept sketch.
+The eerie raven first appears in a Ken Anderson (Duane Alt) concept sketch.
 Marc Davis liked it and kept it, and it seems that there was never a time when it wasn't going to be part of the show.

 Is the talking raven taken from the famous Edgar Allan Poe poem?
 If we're speaking of an indirect influence, the answer is an easy yes.
 Poe is indeed responsible for adding the raven to the short list of recognized Halloween critters (bats, spiders, black cats, owls).
 But even in a direct sense, the answer is yes.
 In an early script, the raven warns us about itself (huh?) and the hitchhikers, with "nevermore's" and "evermore's" sprinkled everywhere.
 The lines were recorded at one point by the incomparable Eleanor Audley (Lady Tremaine, Maleficent, Madame Leota).
 Warning!
 If you're an admirer of Ms. Audley's work (yes, yes, I see those hands), this excerpt is painful to listen to.
 But we historians cannot afford the luxury of pity.